esdc-devcop/esdc-devcop.github.io/strategy/dates.md

 ## Our Next Event

-Our next scheduled event is planned to be a two-part session on APIs ([Topic: Creating & Using APIs from the store (using REST)  #34](https://github.com/esdc-devcop/esdc-devcop.github.io/issues/34).
+Our next scheduled event is planned to be a two-part session on APIs ([Topic: Creating & Using APIs from the store (using REST)  #34](https://github.com/esdc-devcop/esdc-devcop.github.io/issues/34)).

-* Part _one_ will be on **Tueday January 14st @10am EST** giving an overview of the topic.
+* Part _one_ will be on **Tueday January 14th @10am EST** giving an overview of the topic.
   It will also contain an update on the DevCoP strategy changes, based of the recent survey that went out.
-* Part _two_ will be on **Tuesday January 21st @1pm EST** giving in-depth detail of how to consume complex API systems into our applications.
+* Part _two_ will be on **Wednesday January 15th @1pm EST** giving in-depth detail of how to consume complex API systems into our applications.

 ## Past Events